lammps/lammps/doc/src/fix_mdi_qm.rst

 Default
 """""""

-The default for the optional keywords is add = yes, every = 1.
+The default for the optional keywords are virial = no, add = yes, every = 1.